iterative/dvc.org/public/static/docs/api-reference/open.md

     # ...
 Use instanciated model
 ```

-## Example: Use other versions of data or results
+## Example: Use different versions of data

 The `rev` argument lets you specify any Git commit to look for an artifact.
 This
 way any previous version, or alternative experiment can be accessed